blocknetdx/documentation/docs/proposals/coin-split-100-1.md

     **Status**: Awaiting a future hard fork for implementation and activation

 ## Proposal
 This is a proposal to proportionally multiply all BLOCK values by 100x.
 All existing holdings, fees, rewards, and collaterals will be increased proportionally.
-This change is needed to preemptively address an anticipated technical problem regarding microfees conflicting with dust amounts.
+This change is needed to preemptively address an anticipated technical problem regarding microfees and dust amounts.

 **Note: If you own BLOCK, your own balance will multiply by 100.
 This seems to be a common misconception.
 All values will be multiplied by 100.
 It's effectively similar to moving the decimal point 2 digits to the right.**